Veta-Bee/PROFIT--PLUS-SALES-REPORT-FOR-2019/README.md

 ![Screenshot 2025-03-19 092059](https://github.com/user-attachments/assets/8c030b41-5e9a-42c5-92b0-3d99adab5b74)

 Before building the charts, I conducted a pre-analysis to better understand the dataset and guide my storytelling process.
-This involved breaking down the data into meaningful components:
+This involved breaking down the data into meaningful components

 ****Project Split:**

 I categorized the data points into dependent and independent variables, helping me understand the relationships within the dataset and what types of insights could be extracted.

 **Potential Analysis & Questions:**

 From the grouped variables, I generated key questions that the dataset could answer.
 This step highlighted the potential insights hidden within the data, even before visualizing it.

 **Preliminary Insights:**

 By thinking through the questions and data points, I uncovered early insights, which made it easier to shape the narrative and focus the analysis on valuable outcomes.

 **Storytelling:**